ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why we couldn't fix everything.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the emotional legacy we leave behind.

 ---